-EU Parliament chief questions European way of life job title
+EU Parliament chief questions ‘European Way of Life’ title

 Some critics said the name of the portfolio to be held by Greek nominee Margaritis Schinas is an insult to European values and has been chosen to please the far-right at a time when populist and xenophobic ideas are on the rise across the continent.

 “An all-white European Commission claiming to protect ‘our European way of life’ is a far cry from the idea of unity in diversity on which this union is built,” said Philippe Lamberts, the president of the Greens group at the European Parliament.
-“Von der Leyen must present a better proposal when she attends the Conference of Presidents of the European Parliament next week.”
+“Von der Leyen must present a better proposal” next week.

-Asked whether the European Commission was considering a name change for the highly political portfolio, spokeswoman Mina Andreeva said “of course we are following the vibrant debate on many different issues and of course all the arguments which are being put forward” but that no quick decision would be made.
+Asked whether the European Commission was considering a name change for the highly political portfolio, spokeswoman Mina Andreeva said no quick decision would be made but the commission was listening to the different points of view.

 Speaking to Euronews TV channel, Juncker said he didn’t agree with the new name of the portfolio because “accepting those coming from far away in Europe is part of the European way of life.”